content-strategy-forum/csf-glossary/user-story.md

 User stories have been used as an [agile content](agile-content.html) technique to leverage the responsibility of content development across team members and prioritize the work.<sup class="ref">2</sup> The approach to this was to reframe content requirements as user stories on sticky notes based on underlying user needs.
 Acceptance criteria was then written that described when a task was done and a need was met.

-User stories could also be used in [pair writing](pair-writing.html) situations.
-Instead of refactoring content already written by subject experts, writers and experts can begin new content together using story statements as their guide.
+User stories can also be used in [pair writing](pair-writing.html) situations.
+Instead of refactoring content already written by subject experts, writers and experts can work on new content together using story statements as their guide.

 <hr class="footnotes">